ISA or pension – which should I take first?

 Next steps

-Deciding how to draw a tax-efficient and sustainable retirement income can be complicated, and that’s where getting some financial advice comes in.
+Deciding how to draw a tax-efficient and sustainable retirement income can be complicated, and that’s where getting some financial and/or tax advice comes in.
 At RBC Brewin Dolphin, we can build a plan that is tailored to your individual circumstances, and help you feel confident you’re doing the right thing with your money.

 *Withdrawals from Lifetime ISAs before age 60 (that aren’t for a first property purchase) are subject to a 25% penalty.